Robert LewandowskiPolish Footballer

-Robert Lewandowski is a Polish footballer who is currently at Bundesliga club Bayern Munich.
+Robert Lewandowski is a Polish footballer who plays as a striker for Bundesliga club Bayern Munich.

 The Poland international began his professional career at Znicz Pruszkow and scored 36 times in 59 games between 2006 and 2008.